gulvaibhav20/Automation/Rename Script/README.md

 > **In my case -** Recordings were stored as "Title_of_video - Google Chrome - Date - Time.mp4"
 and i wish to save recordings as "Title.mp4"

+ **NOTE:** The phrase to be deleted must be present at the end of the filename.

 **3.** Run the python script from terminal (or by clicking python file directly) and add the inputs required.

 **4. Inputs :**